Laser Wakefield Acceleration in a Capillary Gas Cell Producing GeV-Scale High-Quality Electron Beams: Particle-In-Cell (PIC) Simulation of Laser Wakefield Acceleration

 Snapshots of the electron density distribution in 2D x-y plane at three different simulation times are shown in Fig. \ref{fig_pic_dens2d}: (a1)–(a3) for Case-2, (b1)–(b3) for Case-4, and (c1)–(c3) for Case-5.
 From Fig. \ref{fig_pic_dens2d}(a1)–(c1), it can be seen that in all cases, electrons are injected and trapped in the first wake wave behind the laser pulse, starting at approximately $x \approx 2.2$ mm.
 The evolution of the injected electrons and the wakefield (i.e., the first wake wave) is illustrated in Fig. \ref{fig_pic_dens2d}(a2)–(c3), showing that the injected electron beams remain confined within the first wake wave behind the laser pulse.
 The overall size of the injected beam is largest for Case-5, followed by Case-4 and Case-2.
 A more detailed view of Fig. \ref{fig_pic_dens2d}(a2)–(c2) highlights the presence of a second electron beam located just behind the primary beam, also trapped within the wakefield.
 This feature becomes more pronounced in Fig. \ref{fig_pic_dens2d}(a3)–(c3).
 Furthermore, the presence of the secondary beam is most prominent in Case-5, followed by Case-4, and is least evident in Case-2.
 The two beams are distinctly separated, indicating that they are injected at different phases of the wakefield through two separate mechanisms.

-To characterize the origin of the injected electrons, we track electrons from all three species considered in our study: electrons associated with N$^{5+}$ ions, electrons from helium (He), and electrons that are ionized from the K-shell of N$^{5+}$ ions.
+To characterize the origin of the injected electrons, we track electrons from all three species considered in our study: electrons corresponding to the first five ionization states of nitrogen atoms, electrons originating from helium atoms, and electrons that are ionized from the K-shell of N$^{5+}$ ions.
 The phase space distribution of these electrons, along with the longitudinal wake electric field $E_x$, is illustrated in Fig. \ref{fig_pic_phase_space} for three different simulation times across three cases: (a1)-(a3) for Case-2, (b1)-(b3) for Case-4, and (c1)-(c3) for Case-5.

-Our simulations indicate that no electrons associated with N$^{5+}$ ions are injected into the wakefield.
-They only contribute to the formation of the wake wave.
-This is primarily due to their location, which falls between \(x \sim 0.01\) mm and \(x \sim 2.2\) mm (as shown in Fig. \ref{fig_density_openfoam}(b)), far from the laser focal point at \(x \sim 4.5\) mm.
-Consequently, neither self-injection nor density down-ramp injection occurs in this region.
-However, the central region of the laser still has enough intensity to ionize the inner K-shell electrons of the N$^{5+}$ ions.
-Once these K-shell electrons are ionized near the center of the laser pulse, they become situated within the fully formed wake wave.
-Some of these ionized electrons, which meet certain criteria, become trapped in the wake wave and gain energy.

 The color patches shown in Fig. \ref{fig_pic_phase_space} illustrate the longitudinal phase-space distribution of the ionized K-shell electrons (refer to the colorbar).
 In this analysis, we consider only the electrons with energies greater than 5.0 MeV.
 It is observed that the ionization-injected electrons are trapped within the accelerating and focusing phase of the electric field of the first wake wave, allowing them to continue gaining energy as the laser propagates.
-Our simulation indicates that the injection occurs between approximately $x \sim 1.7$ mm and $x\sim 2.2$ mm.
-Moreover, our analysis shows that the net charge of these ionization-injected electrons remains constant throughout the propagation.
 After a propagation distance of $ x\simeq 14 $ mm, these electrons achieve a mean energy of approximately 1.0 GeV for Case-2, about 0.95 GeV for Case-4, and around 0.75 GeV for Case-5, as depicted in Fig. \ref{fig_pic_phase_space}(a3)-(c3).
+We have also observed that electrons from helium are self-injected into the wakefield.
+This is illustrated in Fig. \ref{fig_pic_phase_space}, where the blue scattered dots represent the self-injected helium electrons with energies exceeding 5.0 MeV.
+We have observed that the self-injection occurs near the laser focusing point, much later compared to the ionization injection, as can be seen from Fig. \ref{fig_pic_phase_space}(a1)-(c1), where no helium electrons are injected yet.